Joey Meneses Player Props: Nationals vs. Phillies

-The Washington Nationals, including Joey Meneses (.435 on-base percentage in past 10 games, 89 points above season-long percentage), take on starting pitcher Matt Strahm and the Philadelphia Phillies at Nationals Park, Saturday at 4:05 PM ET.
+On Sunday, Joey Meneses (.457 on-base percentage in past 10 games, 109 points above season-long percentage) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:35 PM ET.

-He racked up two hits (going 2-for-3 with an RBI) in his most recent appearance against the Phillies.
+In his previous game he had a one-hit showing (1-for-3) against the Phillies.

 Joey Meneses Game Info & Props vs. the Phillies